 - Personal and employability skills (MAN903)

 This programme provides you with an appropriate foundation for employment in the architectural profession at an advanced level.
 It also provides the basis for enrolment in a PhD research degree.
-Our graduates find excellent opportunities in the building and creative industries, in local and international architecture firms, as well as in architecture administration, research and higher education institutions.
+Our graduates are appreciated for their unique skill set and find excellent opportunities in the building and creative industries, in local and international architecture firms, as well as in architecture administration, research and higher education institutions.
 Our highly international academic staff offer you individual career advice for entry into many job markets in Asia, Europe, Australia and the Americas.

 The Department of Architecture fosters a constantly growing professional network in architecture and related fields.
 Being located close to the metropolitan area of Shanghai, with its dynamic architecture job market that attracts many international firms, means we can assist you to pursue job opportunities, internships and work placements in China and abroad.